vmware-archive/pcf-pipelines/upgrade-ops-manager/README.md

 ## Notes:

-### Ops Mgr VM Termination
+### Ops Manager VM Termination
-This pipeline to upgrade Ops Mgr, depending on the IaaS, may not actually terminate the original Ops Mgr VM.
-This is in case any failures occur during the upgrade process, so that you can restart the original Ops Mgr if you need to rollback to it.
-If the upgrade process is successful and you'd like to cleanup the shutdown Ops Mgr, because it is no longer needed, then you can terminate it manually.
+This pipeline to upgrade Ops Manager, depending on the IaaS, may not actually terminate the original Ops Manager VM.
+This is in case any failures occur during the upgrade process, so that you can restart the original Ops Manager if you need to rollback to it.
+If the upgrade process is successful and you'd like to cleanup the shutdown Ops Manager, because it is no longer needed, then you can terminate it manually.

 ### SAML for AuthN on Ops Manager:
 On Ops Manager using SAML-based authentication,